oktadev/okta-blog/_source/_posts/2020-02-18-gatsby-react-netlify.md

 {% img blog/gatsby-netlify-okta/netlify-deploy-summary.png alt:"Netlify: Deploy summary" width:"800" %}{: .center-image }

-That's pretty cool: you've built a React app, checked it into source control, and published it to production!
+You've built a React app, checked it into source control, and published it to production - that's pretty cool!

 Not only that, but you automated the deployment process.
-Any changes you push your GitHub repo will be deployed by Netlify. 😎
+Any changes you push to your GitHub repo will be automatically deployed by Netlify. 😎

 ## Add Your GitHub Repo as a Netlify CMS Backend